 It is the only specialist economic and central banking museum in New Zealand, designed to educate and inform, highlighting and celebrating New Zealand’s wider economic and banking history.

-It includes an extensive range of interactive exhibits showing the history of the banking system as well as a selection of rare notes and coins from our numismatic collection.
+It includes an extensive range of exhibits showing the history of the banking system as well as a selection of rare notes and coins from our numismatic collection.

 One of the most popular exhibits in the museum is the Moniac, an amazing hydro-mechanical economic computer created by pioneering New Zealand economist Bill Phillips.
 While it is currently not operating, you can watch it in action in this video: 'Making money flow: the Moniac'.

 Students visiting the museum will be given a 45 to 90-minute presentation by a member of our staff and hear about a range of topics including: